gluppler/S-NES-BOY/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug Report
-about: Report an error or inaccuracy in the documentation
+about: Report an error or inaccuracy in the framework documentation
 title: '[BUG] '
 labels: bug
 assignees: ''